Why Adherence Tracking Matters More Than Any Other HIV Metric

 None of those conversations happen productively without data.
 The log is the data.

-For a digital version with dose reminders, streak tracking, and secure storage, the HIV Tracker App captures the same information and syncs with lab results.
+If you want to pair adherence with the labs your provider reviews alongside it, the HIV lab tracker template covers viral load and CD4 trends, and the HIV wellness log template tracks sleep, mood, and energy alongside doses.
+For a digital version with dose reminders, streak tracking, and secure storage, the HIV Tracker App captures the same fields and syncs with your lab history.

 What 30, 60, and 90 Days of Tracking Reveals

 After a month of daily logging, you will know your actual adherence rate, which is often different from what you thought.
-After two months, you will start to see the days of the week or situations that cluster with missed or late doses.
-After three months, the pattern is clear enough that you can make real changes to your routine to protect the doses that tend to get missed.
+After two months, you will start to see the days of the week or situations that cluster with missed or late doses: travel weekends, on-call shifts, the days you sleep at someone else’s place, the weeks a side effect was bothering you.
+After three months, the pattern is clear enough that you can change your routine to protect the doses that tend to get missed instead of guessing at it.

 Medical disclaimer: This post is for informational purposes only and does not constitute medical advice.
 Talk to your HIV care provider before making any changes to your medication.